-Spaghetti aglio e olio is just garlic, olive oil and pasta mixed together for a quick meal or snack.
-This spaghetti recipe, adapted from Saveur magazine, is a kicked up, adult version of this and makes a full blown meal.
+Spaghetti pasta recipe is just garlic, olive oil, and pasta mixed together for a quick meal or snack.
+This spaghetti recipe, adapted from Saveur magazine, is a kicked-up, adult version of this and makes a full-blown meal.

-Get ready to see how this dish gets taken to Flavor Town.
+Get ready to see how this late night pasta dish gets taken to Flavor Town.

 Making the Spaghetti Dish